Jan-Havlish/flask_pictures_blog/README.md

     Example of using the script: "python3 save_photo.py a.jpg b.png c.jpg d.bmp
     - This time the blog can display any standard types of photos (.jpg, .png, .bmp and more)
+- Or after log in in web interface
+  - Default username: "user"
+  - Default password: "flask"
+  - changeable in "password_and_user.py"
 ## Install
 1) Copy projects file to directory that you want
 2)  **Optional** - Create and setup virtual environment